macjustice/gitlab-presentation/presentation.md

 - Designed for collaboration

 ^ Git is a popular source code management tool.
-If you work with text files like scripts on a regular basis, you should absolutely check it out.
-It allows you to track changes and to make branches to your code so you can experiment and increment without risking your production code.
-You can see who made what changes when, which makes it a lot easier to track down mistakes.
+If you work with text files like scripts or config files on a regular basis, start using it.
+It allows you to track changes and to make branches to your code so you can experiment and increment safely.
+In a team environment, it also makes it easy for multiple people to contribute, and to track the source of any mistakes introduced.

-^ Get a taste at [try.github.io](try.github.io).
-Dig in deeper with [Pro Git](https://git-scm.com/book/en/v2).

 ---
 # Git LFS